Posted at 12:15 PM

 Since the first group was recognized in 1988, 113 Baldrige Awards have been presented to 106 organizations (including seven repeat recipients).
 For more information, visit the Baldrige Performance Excellence Program website.

-A recording of the live event appears on the NIST Facebook feed(link is external).
+A recording of the live event appears on the NIST Facebook feed.

 Remarks by the four 2016 Baldrige Award recipients: